opentelekomcloud-infra/docs-next-charts/DEPLOYMENT.md

 # Step-by-Step Deployment

+> [!IMPORTANT]
-All the steps are mandatory and the order matters.
+> - All steps are mandatory
+> - The execution order matters.
+Follow the manual sequentially.
+> - The manual is tailored for installation on CCE Clusters, not suitable for other hypervisors or bare-metal Kubernetes Clusters.

 ## Dependencies